The Top Benefits of Air Conditioning Maintenance

 Whole House Surge Protectors

-protector Whole house surge protectors are electrical hardware that electricians can install to protect the home from power surges.
+Whole house surge protector device with indicator lights, designed to prevent electrical surges and protect home electronics from damage.
+Whole house surge protectors are electrical hardware that electricians can install to protect the home from power surges.
 Compared to plug-in surge protectors for outlets, whole house surge protectors protect the entire home’s electrical system from the effects of a power surge.
 The whole house surge protector is designed to keep solid electrical currents from entering the home’s circuits and causing damage.

 Surge protectors divert the power surge away from the home’s sensitive electrical system.
 This helps to prevent fires, damage to electronics, and accidental electrocutions.
 Whole-home surge protectors are the most heavy-duty protection from power surges.